Americares Foundation Inc

 Decision Timeline

 Decision timelines are not publicly disclosed.
-For the Medicine Program partner applications, organizations receive access to the ordering portal upon approval.
+For the Medicine Programme partner applications, organisations receive access to the ordering portal upon approval.
 Emergency response grants are deployed rapidly in response to disasters, often with relief workers among the first to respond.

 Success Rates

 Success rates for grant applications are not publicly disclosed.
-However, Americares currently supports a network of nearly 1,000 clinics and health centers serving more than 7 million patients in need through their Medicine Program.
+However, Americares currently supports a network of nearly 1,000 clinics and health centres serving more than 7 million patients in need through their Medicine Programme.

 Reapplication Policy

 Reapplication policies are not publicly documented.
-Organizations denied partnership status may inquire about reapplication by contacting the program team directly.
+Organisations denied partnership status may enquire about reapplication by contacting the programme team directly.

 Application Success Factors